Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Abstract

 \section{Abstract}

 This paper proposes an efficient and probabilistic adaptive voxel mapping method for LiDAR odometry.
 The map is a collection of voxels; each contains one plane feature that enables the probabilistic representation of the environment and accurate registration of a new LiDAR scan.
 We further analyze the need for coarse-to-fine voxel mapping and then use a novel voxel map organized by a Hash table and octrees to build and update the map efficiently.
-We apply the voxel map to the iterated Kalman filter and construct the maximum posterior probability problem for pose estimation.
-The experiments on the open KITTI dataset show the high accuracy and efficiency of our method in contrast with other state-of-the-art methods.
+We apply the proposed voxel map to an iterated extended Kalman filter and construct a maximum a posteriori probability problem for pose estimation.
+Experiments on the open KITTI dataset show the high accuracy and efficiency of our method compared to other state-of-the-art methods.
 Experiments on indoor and unstructured outdoor environments with solid-state LiDAR and non-repetitive scanning LiDAR further verify the adaptability of our mapping method to different environments and LiDAR scanning patterns (see our attached video\footnote{\url{https://youtu.be/HSwQdXg31WM}}).
 Our codes and dataset are open-sourced on Github\footnote{\url{https://github.com/hku-mars/VoxelMap}}